madhanlevi/DotNotCoreWebApp/README.md

 - **Tables and Procedure** : Tables and Procedures scrpits are in sqlProceduresandtables folder

 ## TESTING IN POSTMAN
--- Use BulkInsertPayload.json for bulk Insert books.
+- Use BulkInsertPayload.json from payload folder for bulk Insert books